What can be Done About Missing Evidence of Slip and Falls Like Videotapes by Walmart or Target or Other big Box Stores

 Missing evidence happens in cases with alarming frequency.

 Sometimes, it's missing videotapes.
 A person who was injured in a slip and fall might assume that because he or she filled out an incident report that the store would keep a videotape for future use.

-But, big box stores and other retail establishments can't always be trusted (one exception I have found through the years is Walmart, if there's a videotape and an injury, Walmart typically will produce the videotape).
-But stores like Meijer's rarely seems to have videotape of the injury.
+But, big box stores and other retail establishments can't always be trusted (one exception I have found through the years is Walmart, if there are a videotape and an injury, Walmart typically will produce the videotape).
+But stores like Meijer's rarely seem to have videotape of the injury.
 It makes us skeptical at times.

 Indiana courts have laws that pertain to missing evidence situations.

 It is called the Spoliation of Evidence.
 And sometimes a jury can be told that the missing evidence must be construed as being unfavorable to the store if they fail to produce it.
 But, in order to achieve that instruction, a court will do an analysis of the missing evidence -- why it happened and how important the missing evidence is to the injured person's jury case.

 The courts uniformly condemn spoliation, and the intentional destruction of potential evidence in order to disrupt or defeat another person's right of recovery is highly improper and cannot be justified.
 Once spoliation is found, potent responses exist under Indiana Trial Rule 37(B) authorizing trial courts to respond to discovery violations with such sanctions “as are just,” which may include dismissal of all or any part of an action.
 Determining whether sanctions are warranted and, if so, what they should include, requires a court to consider both the spoliating party's culpability and the level of prejudice to the party seeking discovery.